by D. Patrick Miller

 “Today's scientists seeking to combine quantum mechanics with Einstein's theory of gravity (the general theory of relativity) are convinced that we are on the verge of another major upheaval.
 Many believe this will involve a radically new formulation of natural law in which scientists will be compelled to trade the space-time matrix within which they have worked for centuries for a more basic ‘realm’ that is itself devoid of time and space.
 As outrageous as it sounds to many researchers, including me, such a departure of time and space from the ultimate laws of the universe seems inevitable.”

-It should be noted that Greene is not a New Age theorist with correspondence-school credentials.
+It should be noted that Greene is not a New Age conspiracy theorist with correspondence-school credentials.
 A Pulitzer Prize finalist, he holds a chair in mathematics and physics at Columbia University, directs Columbia’s Center for Theoretical Physics, and co-founded the highly regarded World Science Festival in 2008.

 And Greene is far from alone in proposing that quantum mechanics is shaking up the “ultimate laws of the universe.”
 The 2022 Nobel Prize for physics was recently shared by John Clauser, Alain Aspect and Anton Zeilinger for their “experiments with entangled photons, establishing the violation of Bell inequalities and pioneering quantum information science.”
 For those unused to physics-speak, the significance of this work was pithily summarized by a Scientific American headline: “The Universe Is Not Locally Real, and the Physics Nobel Prize Winners Proved It.”
 This recalls the famous quote by Niels Bohr, a colleague of Einstein who argued with him about the nature of reality: “Everything we call real is made of things that cannot be regarded as real.”